-Foreign employees are also eligible for social insurance exemptions if they come from countries that have social insurance exemption agreements with China.
-To date, 12 countries have reached such agreements with China and 10 such agreements have been implemented between China and the following countries: Germany, South Korea, Denmark, Canada, Finland, Switzerland, and the Netherlands, Spain, Luxembourg, and Japan.
-China has signed agreements with France and Serbia, but these are not yet in effect.
+Foreign employees working in China have been required to participate in China's social insurance scheme starting from 2011.
+However, since social security is managed at regional level, a range of inconsistencies exists among cities.
+Moreover, foreign employees are eligible for social insurance exemptions if they come from countries that have social insurance exemption agreements with China.
+To date, China has signed social security agreements with 12 countries, but only 11 such agreements have been implemented, including Germany, South Korea, Denmark, Canada, Finland, Switzerland, the Netherlands, Spain, Luxembourg, Japan, and Serbia.